Baglecake/Local-DDx/v8/README.md

 This version implements a deterministic clinical evaluation engine that provides reproducible, research-grade assessment of diagnostic performance using rule-based clinical equivalence matching and evidence-based transcript analysis.

-Additionally, this version implements a unified dual instance approach, loading each llm simultaneously.
+Additionally, this version implements a synchronous dual instance approach, loading each llm simultaneously.
 This refinement significantly improves speed of execution, while also enabling batched execution (See below).

 ---------------------------------------------------------------------